Anoenymous/DaL/README.md

 # Change Experiment Settings
-The main program is fully automated with a default experiment setting, which is an example of evaluating DaL.
+The main program is defaultly an example experiment that evaluates DaL with 5 sample sizes of Lrzip, each repeated 30 times.

 To run more complicated experiments, alter the codes following the comments in *DaL_main.py*.